HumanCellAtlas/dcp-community/charters/DataPortal/charter.md

 ## In-scope
 ### General
 * UX, visual, and branding design with input from the HCA brand working group
-* Participation in the HCA DCP community standards and best practices for Continuous Integration (CI), Continuous Delivery (CD), system logging via Google Analytics, etc.
+* Adhere to the HCA DCP community best practices for Continuous Integration (CI), Continuous Delivery (CD), system logging via Google Analytics, etc.
-* Production operation of the overall Data Portal website in Amazon Web Services (AWS), with exclusions lsited in the out-of-scope section
+* Production operation of the overall Data Portal website in Amazon Web Services (AWS), with exclusions listed in the out-of-scope section
 * Implementation performance scaling
 * DevSecOps compliance as required by the HCA Security Team
-* DevSecOps features for FISMA moderate deployments (authentication and authorization, logging, auditing, etc.) by leveraging other projects (if this becomes a future requirement)
 * Community engagement
    * Triage and integration of feature requests into the work queue
    * Support plan for escalation of user reported bugs